amarbham/testing-out-angular2/README.md

 # Authors and Courses
-A simple app in angular2 showing authors and there courses.
+A simple app in angular2 showing authors and thier courses.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.